woonsanko/hippo-davstore-demo/README.md

 ## Run the Demo Project

-This project uses the Maven Cargo plugin to run CMS ("Content Authoring") and SITE ("Content Delivery") web applications locally in Tomcat.
+This project uses the Maven Cargo plugin to run both CMS (http://localhost:8080/cms/ for "Content Authoring") web application and SITE (http://localhost:8080/site/ for "Content Delivery") web application locally in Tomcat.

 From the project root folder, execute:

         mvn clean verify && mvn -P cargo.run